Setting Self Doubt on Fire: The Horror Tree Crew tackle Mr Self Doubt

 - Why do you keep writing, and what are your future writing plans?
 I keep writing because I love it.
 Or love to hate it, or love to use it as an excuse to avoid hanging out with family/friends/drink excessive alcohol.
 Or possibly because I hate myself and just haven’t realized it yet.

-I write because it makes me laugh, it makes me cry, it heals and breaks my fucking heart.
+I write because it makes me laugh, it makes me cry, it heals and breaks my heart.
 Sometimes I even have something to say.
 And with the non-fiction stuff I’ve done with 666 Bottles of Blood on the Wall I hope I’ve helped a few people.
 That’s important to me, too.
 It really sucks that I’ve had to put the brakes on that, but there’s just so much other shit out there I want to write/read/and do plus I have an Xbox 360.
 I think that was an important part of my beginning though, and I’ll be around as long as Stu will put up with me.
 And forever grateful for the opportunity he gave me.
-I’ll even buy that fucker a beer when I meet him at a con one of these days.
+I’ll even buy that person a beer when I meet him at a con one of these days.

 Future writing plans are to edit this novel I’ve finally finished, keep writing and submitting short stories like a mad man.
 I’ve been trying to do a story a week, but one of them turned into a 10,000 novella, (I refuse to use the word novelette) so now I’m like 3 weeks behind.
 Been collaborating a little bit lately too.
 I’ve got a few more collaborations in the works.